 “The Canyons” arrives at the tail-end of a saga first publicized early this year, when a nearly 7,500-word article in The New York Times magazine documented its troubled production, much of which involved star Lindsay Lohan’s disastrous work ethic that ranged from on-set tantrums to late-night party sessions that thew off the entire schedule.
-None of those details would matter if “The Canyons” weren’t itself such a self-conscious trainwreck filled with provocative ideas poorly executed.
+None of those details would matter if “The Canyons” weren’t itself such a self-conscious trainwreck filled with provocations it falls short of putting into action.

 Despite its shortcomings, “The Canyons” does accurately reflect a powerful meeting of minds: Schrader, whose gritty portraits of disturbed men lost in their obsessions range from Travis Bickle in “Taxi Driver” to Julian Kaye in “American Gigolo,” finds another materialistic headcase in over-privileged movie producer Christian (porn star James Deen), crafted without a modicum of sympathy by another expert chronicler of grime, Bret Easton Ellis, who supplies “The Canyons” with its lethargic screenplay.
 Schrader matches Ellis’ grim dialogue with an equally dour atmosphere, but the movie plays more like an amateur ode to their talent than an actual example of it.